-If a nerve is damaged then the messages that are normally transmitted by that nerve may be interrupted.
+Nerves carry messages between the brain and the body.
+If a nerve is damaged (from an injury) then the messages that are normally transmitted by that nerve may be interrupted.
 Effects of a nerve injury might include weakness of a muscle, loss of pain sensation or tingling feeling to an area of the body.